nioinnovation/brunchy/app/blog/20161012-jquery-slideToggle-animation-issues.static.md

 ## more concrete example

-In the use case above, the `open` and `active` classes have certain styles assigned to them.
+In the use case above, the `open` class has certain styles assigned to it.
 For example, when the `open` class is removed from the nav element, the nav has:

 ```
 display: none